 Located in the heart of Manhattan, “SocDoc” is a part of the most active documentary film community in the world.
 Students work directly with accomplished nonfiction storytellers — as faculty, mentors, and collaborators.
 Our hard-working faculty are constantly putting out new films and television series, giving our students first-hand access to the day-to-day workings of a filmmaker, and the benefit of their expertise and insights.
 The department also works to foster a direct line into the production community that will be their best network after graduation.

-Now in our eighth year, MFA SocDoc is proud to advise, inspire, and mentor the next generation of non-fiction filmmakers.
+Now in our tenth year, MFA SocDoc is proud to advise, inspire, and mentor the next generation of non-fiction filmmakers.
 No matter the subject matter or style—be it personal, political, comic, or revolutionary—social documentary films increase our awareness of ourselves and the world we inhabit.
 At SVA, we are committed to realizing that potential, and we welcome the opportunity to add you to our growing community.